light-launcher/Light-Android-Launcher/README.md

    There are no trackers, no ads, and no device permissions.
 There is only Open Source Code, available on GPLv2 license.

    It's a fork of https://github.com/Collinux/minimalist-launcher by Collunux.
 Created because there is no 'favourite' apps in the main repo.

+### How to use
+  Main screen allows you to use 5 apps, 3 of them are configurable, just long press on `EMPTY` item, and choose your favourite app.
+  To go to the all-apps view, just swipe left.
+Long press on that view allows you to read info about app.